jtwig/book/engine/environment.md

 </p>

 * ``StrictMode`` sets the way to resolve variables in Jtwig, if strict mode is active, undefined variables will throw an exception when evaluated.
 However, if strict mode is disabled, it will be evaluated to ``Undefined.UNDEFINED``.
 Strict mode is disabled by default.
-* ``InitialEscapeMode`` as the name says sets the initial escape mode, which by default is set to ``NONE``, which means, strings wont be escaped when rendering the template.
-Escape modes were already mentioned before (Tags > Commands).
 * ``OutputChatset`` defines the default output charset for Jtwig, this is used at the Jtwig rendering stage.
 By default it uses ``Charset.defaultCharset()``, check Java documentation for more information.
 * ``NodeRenders`` is a map of Content Node type to an implementation of the RenderNode interface.
 Such interface tell Jtwig how to render such type of element once they appear on the Jtwig rendering tree.
 * ``ExpressionCalculators`` holds the mapping from Expression to it's calculator, allowing Jtwig to evaluate the given expression value.